InsightSoftwareConsortium/xstate-lit/README.md

 ## SelectState

-A wrapper for SelectController that pulls the XState actor or service from a `@lit/context`.
+A wrapper for SelecterController that pulls the XState actor or service from a `@lit/context`.
 This avoids needed to pass a shared actor down the component tree.